mathewseby/wordpress-installation/README.md

 * Create EC2, RDS and install Wordpress in docker container and use RDS for MySQL.

 Note:
-* Database used for the wordpress is mariadb in this setup.
-* Ansible role supports both centos and amazon-linux 2
+* Ansible role supports both centos and amazon-linux 2 OS.

 ## How to run